pverscha/phd_thesis/14-chapter_7_other_projects.md

 ##### Qualitative comparison to other tools
 To develop a protein grouping algorithm and to truly compare different protein grouping tools, the behavior of the algorithm must be validated against a set of well-defined data, where differences between expected and observed behavior (i.e., the composition of the groups) can be clearly distinguished.
 During the development of Pout2Prot, it quickly became clear that multiple algorithms can solve certain test cases, but fail at others.
-This also led to the discovery of the undecidable cases outlined in Figure 2.
+This also led to the discovery of the undecidable cases outlined in \autoref{fig:pout2prot_undecidable_cases}.
 Therefore, we created 14 test cases (Supporting Information, Figures S3–S16) that capture all possible pitfalls of protein grouping algorithms, and solved those cases by using both Occam’s razor and anti-Occam’s razor at the protein group and subgroup level.
 To resolve the issue of undecidability, we propose that no choice should be made at all.
 For undecidable cases for protein removal (Occam’s razor), no protein should be removed, and for undecidable cases of protein subgroups (anti-Occam’s razor), the protein in question should remain in its own subgroup.

-Table 1 shows the result of the comparison between five protein grouping tools: PIA, Fido (integrated into Percolator), MetaProteomeAnalyzer (MPA), X!TandemPipeline, and Pout2Prot.
+\label{fig:pout2prot_tool_comparison} shows the result of the comparison between five protein grouping tools: PIA, Fido (integrated into Percolator), MetaProteomeAnalyzer (MPA), X!TandemPipeline, and Pout2Prot.
 To run tests with each tool, appropriate input files that reflect the test cases were created manually, and these are all available on the Pout2Prot GitHub repository.
 If a test case did not produce the expected output, it was investigated more closely to ensure this was not the result of differences between, or potential errors in, these input files.
 For undecidable cases, it was verified that the random choice behavior could be observed (i.e., multiple analyses, different results).